KingTroy125/Developer-Automation-Toolkit/README.md

 A collection of automation scripts for developers to simplify daily workflows, boost productivity, and show forward-thinking engineering practices.

-These scripts automate tasks like Git commits, environment setup, backups, environment switching, and code cleanup — written in both **Bash** for cross-platform use.
+These scripts automate tasks like Git commits, environment setup, backups, environment switching, and code cleanup — written in **Bash** for cross-platform use.

 ---